-- Having a second home, so they don’t need to pay for a hotel anymore, and to be more flexible (no more reservations, etc.).
+- Having a second home means they don’t need to pay for a hotel anymore and be more flexible (no more reservations, etc.).

-- Because they got a new job and have to move from their former place.
+- They got new jobs and had to move from their former place.

 - Survival, enjoyment of life, life extension